Skip to Main Content

 Supplemental Elements

-Additional information about a work inserted in one of three places:
+This refers to additional information about a work that may be inserted in one of three places:

 1. After Title of Source: if it doesn't pertain to the entry as a whole